 No, we realize not all contracts have work started on them, or funds paid out.
 For hourly contracts, we charge the fee when you make the first payment to a freelancer, including hourly payments, bonuses, or any other payments.
 For fixed-price contracts, you’ll pay this fee when you fund the contract or first milestone. (it will be returned to you if the milestone ends up not being released).

-Yes, you’ll pay the once-per-contract fee when you fund the first escrow deposit for fixed-price contracts.
+Yes, you’ll pay the once-per-contract fee when you fund the first milestone for fixed-price contracts.
 However, if the contract is canceled and no payment is released to the freelancer, we’ll return the Contract Initiation Fee.

 No, if you are continuing an existing contract and just adding milestones, you will not have to pay the Contract Initiation Fee again.